LIIHWF/robot-testing-sc/README.md

 # Validating Generalist Robots with Situation Calculus and STL Falsification

-This testing framework for generalist robotic systems combines abstract reasoning with concrete system falsification.
-It integrates the NVIDIA Isaac GR00T N1.5 foundation model with the RoboCasa simulation environment to enable systematic testing of robot behaviors.
+This validation framework for generalist robotic systems combines abstract reasoning with concrete system falsification.
+It has integrated the NVIDIA Isaac GR00T N1.5 model with the RoboCasa simulation environment.

 ## Project Structure